bogdan-marian/xlauncher/x-swap/notes.md

 - [maker, taker]
 - [creator, acceptor]

+## create interactions and tests

+We need interactions and tests

 ## available tokens

 It is possible that we will need to create a second token list that will be pared with the tokens from available_tokens list.
 Name sudjestion for this list: ?

 - available_pairing_tokens

+# xraffle

+## module names rename

+- lib -> xraffle //this is different
+- state -> data //this is different

+## end_timestamp

+we keep end_timestamp only for display purposes

+## how the lottery selects the winner

+Notes for Bogdan: For now one user can only have 1 winning ticket.

+## create interactions and tests

+We need interactions and tests